Baleen Whale Program

 Learn about humpbacks, grays, & minkes

-Guardians will collect marine micro, meso, and macro plastic samples in a phytoplankton net from set GPS locations on the water.
-These samples will be observed by Guardians under dissecting microscopes, evaluated, and recorded.
+Guardians will conduct a marine debris survey to collect, analyze, and record marine debris local beaches.
 All data collected will be recorded as a long-term data set to help local scientists and researchers in the area to better evaluate the overall health of the Salish Sea.

 WHAT IS MARINE DEBRIS?